mc-ireiser/dev_challenges/guidelines.md

 will work in multiple levels (while you're not supposed to work on all of them we hope that you can handle at least one with a good level of expertise).

-### At backend layer you can choose among three options:
+### At backend layer you can choose among three options

 - **Mocked Service** mock your responses in the client side using async functions (use this option if you are front developer)
 - **Node Js Backend** Here you can use express, implement your own server or any framework of your preference.
 If you go with this option